nithinleo14/yelpcamp/README.md

 # YelpCamp
 [yelpcamp.leoirus.in](https://yelpcamp.leoirus.in)

-**YelpCamp** is a Web Application implemented using MEAN Stack technologies which displays the campground details, the user ratings, comments.
+**YelpCamp** is a Web Application which displays the campground details, the user ratings, comments.
 This application implements Mongo DB CRUD (Create Read Update Delete) operations by using Mongoose library in Node-JS.
 Application uses Passport.js authentication for user login so that the user can add/edit/delete their own campgrounds.

 ### Build Stack